-Kathryn and her work has been featured in Entrepreneur Magazine, Home, InStyle, Family Living, Scholastic Choices Magazine, and others.
+Kathryn and her work have been featured in Entrepreneur Magazine, Home, InStyle, Family Living, Scholastic Choices Magazine, and others.
 She has spoken at the United Nations, the Global Mental Health Movement Conference in Athens and South Africa, at Mental Health Community Associations Conference, The Kennedy Forum, The World Bank, the Scent Marketing Institute, and more.
 She has been featured on multiple radio and television shows including BBC, WGN Chicago, CBS Chicago, Tasty Trade, and eWomenNetwork.
-Ms. Goetzke is a regular contributor to the Huffington Post and PsychCentral, and serves on advisory boards for FundaMentalSDG, Y Mental Health, Women’s Brain Project, and the Global Mental Health Movement.
+Ms. Goetzke is a regular contributor to the Huffington Post and PsychCentral and serves on advisory boards for FundaMentalSDG, Y Mental Health, Women’s Brain Project, and the Global Mental Health Movement.

 Kathryn has a Master of Business Administration degree in International Marketing Management from the University of St. Thomas, and a Bachelor of Arts degree in Psychology, International Studies and Biology from Winona State University.
-She currently resides in Reno, Nevada, where she enjoys hiking, meeting new people, hiking with her pup, skiing, and solving complex global challenges.
+She currently resides in Reno, Nevada, where she enjoys hiking, meeting new people, hiking with her pup Yoda, skiing, and solving complex global challenges.